Nemanja Matić: Youth and senior debut

+Refusal to play and first senior goal

 In December 2012, Matić announced he would not play for the Serbia national team while Siniša Mihajlović was the coach.
-The reason he gave for this decision is that he felt he was not given the right opportunity by the coach not playing a single minute in his last five call-ups.
-On 6 September 2013, Matić returned to his national team on a 2014 FIFA World Cup qualification match against Croatia, being sent off in the 75th minute.
+The reason was that Matić felt he was not given the right opportunity by the coach not playing a single minute in his last five call-ups.
+On 6 September 2013, Matić returned to the senior team on a 2014 FIFA World Cup qualification match against Croatia, being sent off in the 75th minute.

-He scored his first international goal on 29 March 2015, in a UEFA Euro 2016 qualifying match away to Portugal at the Estádio da Luz, equalising via an overhead kick, albeit in a 2–1 defeat.
+On 29 March 2015, Matić scored his first international goal in a UEFA Euro 2016 qualifying away match against Portugal at the Estádio da Luz – equalising via an overhead kick – albeit in a 2–1 defeat.
 On 11 October, in a loss against the same opponents by the same score at the Partizan Stadium, Matić received a straight red card within a minute of teammate Aleksandar Kolarov's dismissal.